+100%-

 The Australian, Swiss, and US study, “Absence of BOLD adaptation in chronic fatigue syndrome revealed by task functional MRI“, examined which regions of the brain light up during an initial cognitive test.
 Then it went further by doing a post-exertional malaise-like assessment which brought to mind the 2-day exercise test.

 They did a second cognitive test to determine whether the brains of people with ME/CFS had adapted properly to the first cognitive workout.
-It turns out that healthy people’s brains learn from the first cognitive test and become more efficient during the second: i.e. their brains use less energy (oxygen) the second time around.
+It turns out that healthy people’s brains learn from a first cognitive test and become more efficient during the second: i.e. their brains use less energy (oxygen) the second time around.

 Citing deficiencies in patient selection in past studies, the researchers buttoned up their study nicely by using ME/CFS patients who met the Canadian Consensus Criteria (CCC), and even using sedentary healthy controls matched for size, age, and sex (nice!).
 They even used actigraphy to ensure that the HCs were sedentary.